Skip to main content

 The study, led by AgResearch in New Zealand in collaboration with Consumption Research Norway (SIFO), focused on the energy consumption associated with laundering garments made from different fibre types.
 Human volunteers participated in the study, wearing base-layer garments (T-shirts), mid-layer garments (hooded sweaters), and pairs of socks made from Merino wool, cotton, and polyester.
 The participants assessed the garments' odour to determine the number of days they could be worn before laundering was necessary.

-The results were clear: wool garments required the least frequent laundering, followed by cotton, with polyester garments needing the most frequent washing.
-Over the course of a year, wool garments demonstrated the lowest energy consumption during laundering, making them the most environmentally friendly option.
+The results were clear: over the course of a year, wool garments demonstrated the lowest energy consumption during laundering, making them the most environmentally friendly option.
+Wool garments were followed by cotton, with polyester garments needing the most frequent washing.

 When evaluating the environmental impact of clothing, it is essential to consider the 'use phase' – the period when the garment is owned and worn.
 This phase has a significant effect on the garment's overall environmental footprint.
 Wool garments have been shown to have a longer average lifespan and are more likely to be reused or recycled than garments made from other fibres, further enhancing their eco-credentials.